zhuzihan728/cpp-opengl-template/README.md

 In this directory, run `make run`.

-With MinGW, run `mingw32-make run` instead.
+With MinGW, run `mingw32-make run` instead. :bagel: